LeDanielH/HouseholdJS/packages/householdjs-ui/README.md

 -   **size**
     -   if not defined, it takes `(viewBoxWidth && viewBoxHeight) || viewBoxSize` as it's width and height parameters
     -   if width and height are not the same, it defines the longer side length -> the other side is ratio calculated
--   **overflowFixScaleRatio**
-    -   useful for charts => when you define a stroke, it can overflow the `viewBox`, making part of the svg invisible
--   **overflowFixPosition**
-    -   useful for charts => when you use `overflowFixScaleRatio`, the paths inside viewBox might need a little adjustment nudge
 -   **children**
     -   all other svg elements but `<svg />`